Ginxss/tfds/README.md

 ```
 tf::array<int> array;
 ```
-A custom starting capacity can be assinged in the constructor, in the following case 100.
-The more the initial capacity approaches the maximum index, the less reallocating has to be performed by the array.
+Initial capacity, in this case 100, can be set in the Constructor:
 ```
 tf::array<int> array(100);
 ```